jardimdanificado/osga/README.md

 ## OSGA - Building

-  `Note: that OSGA runs perfectly from the intepreter, building is completly optional`
+  `Note: that OSGA runs perfectly from the intepreter, building is completely optional`

 - `(optional)`: put custom libs on the lib folder to preload them
 - `1` : Create a zip with the following: main.lua, src and lib